bids-standard/bids-specification/src/05-derivatives/01-introduction.md

 ## Metadata conventions

--   Unless specified otherwise, individual sidecar JSON files and all metadata fields within are optional.
+-   Unless specified otherwise, individual sidecar JSON files and all metadata fields within are OPTIONAL.
 However, the appropriate use of these files and pertinent fields is very valuable and thus encouraged.
 Moreover, for some types of files, there may be one or more required metadata fields, in which case at least one metadata file containing that field must be located